 These challenges are the same for any company operating globally.
-So the skills to manage are available in the market.
+So skills to manage that are available in the market.

 Also from a product perspective, you may now be operating in markets that are different and that may require separate product management, localization resources, as well as dedicated and local revenue generation teams.

 So it, maybe it sounds more difficult, but, it’s just, no, it’s not difficult when you know how to do it.
 It’s obviously more complex.

 And so you must hire people that know how to operate globally and you must develop your current people so that they can take hold of the complexity.